 Alternatively a Fixed Penalty Notice can be issued by the Local Authority to address persistent unauthorised absence.
 If paid within 28 days the fine is £60.
 If paid after 28 days but within 42 days the fine is £120.
 If the penalty is not paid in full by the 43rd day then legal action can result.

-The Education Social Work Service wishes to support you to bring about an improvement in your child’s attendance, without the need to take legal action against you.
+The Education Support Service wishes to support you to bring about an improvement in your child’s attendance, without the need to take legal action against you.

 If this date is inconvenient please contact the school on XXXXXXX to arrange a mutually convenient date.